ELISA – Enzyme-Linked Immunosorbent Assays

 Competitive ELISA

-• Antigen-Antibody mixture is added to antigen immobilised to the microtiter well.
+- We add the Antigen-Antibody mixture to the antigen immobilised to the microtiter well.
 [B]

-• The addition of enzyme-conjugated secondary antibody specific for isotype of the primary antibody used to determine the amount of primary antibody bound to the antigen-coated well, and coloured reaction products are measured.
+- Researchers add an enzyme-conjugated secondary antibody specific for the isotype of the primary antibody to determine the amount of primary antibody bound to the antigen-coated well, and they measure the coloured reaction products.
 [C & D]

-• In a competitive assay, absorbance is lower when the concentration of antigen in the original sample is higher.
+- In a competitive assay, absorbance is lower when, in fact, the concentration of antigen in the original sample is higher.

 Uses